-Whilst the craft of sax repair undoubtedly consists
+Whilst the craft of sax repair undoubtedly

-there are a number of highly effective techniques
+and noxious potions, there are a number of highly effective techniques

 that are nothing more than plain old-fashioned housekeeping - and

 give its crook (or neck) a really good clean.

 It really doesn't take long for crud to build up in this part

 of a horn, but no matter how fastidious you are with mopping the

 thing out you can't really do much to prevent scale forming - which

 shows itself as little whitish grey deposits.
 Even if there isn't

 any scale there's often a film of grease and fat and assorted other

 nasties that get left behind after a normal clean out.